Breaking your fixed rate home loan.

-Breaking your fixed rate could save you money over time, but you will be charged a break cost.
-Consider whether the potential interest savings are greater than the upfront break cost.
+Breaking your fixed rate could save you money over time but you will be charged a prepayment cost (sometimes known as a break cost).
+Consider whether the potential interest savings are greater than the upfront cost.

 Reasons to break your fixed rate home loan.